xrf/thesis/src/angular-momentum-coupling.md

     m_1 & m_2 & m_3 \\
   \end{pmatrix}^2 = \tridelta{j_1}{j_2}{j_3}
 $$ {#eq:tridelta-diagram}

 The triangular delta is the simplest **irreducible closed diagram**: it cannot be broken down into simpler components in a nontrivial way (*irreducible*), and there are no free $m$-type variables (*closed*).
 Specifically, we say a diagram is irreducible if it cannot be factorized into subdiagrams without either (a) introducing a summation over a new $j$-type variable, or (b) introducing another triangular delta.
 The (b) constraint comes from the fact that a triangular delta can be split (factorized) into a finite number of identical triangular deltas, which is not very interesting.

+The triangular delta is a rather degenerate case of an irreducible closed diagram.
+In [@Sec:6j; @Sec:9j], we introduce more interesting cases: the 6-j and 9-j symbols.
+In graph theory, irreducible closed diagrams correspond to cubic graphs that are *cyclically 4-connected*, namely, 3-edge-connected graphs in which every split by the deletion of 3 edges yields at least one disconnected vertex.
+The triangular delta is unusual in that it is the only non-simple graph of this family.

+### Summed lines {#sec:summed-lines}

 ![First orthogonality relation for 3-jm symbols: $\sum_{j_3} \jweight{j}_3^2 (1 2 3) (1' 2' 3) = (1 1') (2 2')$ in [@Eq:3jm-orthogonality]](fig-3jm-orthogonality){#fig:3jm-orthogonality}